 \section{Abstract}

-Zippering two integer compositions that have: {\bf(a)} equal number of parts, {\bf(b)} sums $k$ and $k+1$ ($1<k\in\mathbb{Z}$), and {\bf(c)} initial entries at least equal to 1 and 2, respectively, produces a binary sequence of $k+1$ ceros and $k$ ones that starts with two ceros.
-Tensors whose entries are the resulting zippers contain unique representations of all (finite, plane, rooted) ordered $k$-edge trees.
-These are biunivocally represented in respective middle-levels classes of the dihedral group of translations mod $2k+1$ and complemented reversals.
-If rows and columns of the tensors are disposed in descending lexicographic order, then the tensor entries not representing ordered trees form specific disjoint unions of descending staircases, corresponding to strict lower triangular submatrices.
+Let $0<k\in\mathbb{Z}$.
+We zipper merge integer compositions with sums $k$ and $k+1$, equal number of parts and initial entries equal at least to 1 and 2, respectively.
+This yields bitstrings with two initial zeros, $k-1$ remaining zeros and $k$ ones.
+Tensors whose entries are such bitstrings contain unique representations of all Dyck words of length $2k$.
+If rows and columns of such tensors are disposed in descending lexicographic order, then their entries not representing Dyck words form disjoint unions of descending staircases corresponding to strict lower triangular submatrices.